Infant and Child Health

 More data at OHID Fingertips

-Emergency Admissions - age 0-4
+Emergency Admissions age 0 to 4 years

 Emergency admissions data gives an indication of wider determinants of poor health, linked to areas such as housing and transport.
 Over one quarter of emergency hospital admissions in children aged under five years in 2014/15 was for respiratory infections.
 Factors such as smoking in the home and damp housing are known to increase the risk and severity of respiratory infections in young children.
 Somerset has often seen higher rates than the England average, although with signs of recent improvement.

-Key Indicator: Emergency Admissions – age 0-4
+Key Indicator: Emergency Admissions age 0 to 4 years

 Data before 2020/21 cannot be compared directly.